-Patient care and research specialists at the University of California, San Francisco (UCSF) are committed to finding new ways to prevent and treat disease in people, and these efforts involve a form of clinical research called clinical trials.
+UC San Francisco is committed to finding new ways to prevent and treat disease in people, and these efforts involve a form of research called clinical trials.

-As a leading health sciences university, UCSF is actively involved in about 1,000 clinical trials.
-All trials are conducted in coordination with UCSF Medical Center, which serves as UCSF’s academic medical center and is ranked as one of the nation's top 10 hospitals by US News & World Report.
+As a leading health sciences university, UCSF is actively involved in more than 1,300 clinical trials.
+All trials are conducted in coordination with UCSF Medical Center, which serves as UCSF’s academic medical center and is consistently ranked among the nation's top hospitals by U.S. News & World Report.

 However, those participating in clinical trials face the chance that their disease or condition will not improve with the experimental treatment, and they could experience adverse side effects, among other possible drawbacks.

-What is most important for patients is knowledge about and access to clinical trials, so they have the opportunity to participate if they choose, emphasizes Laura Esserman, MD, MBA, director of the UCSF Carol Franc Buck Breast Care Center.
+What is most important for patients is knowledge about and access to clinical trials, so they have the opportunity to participate if they choose and can make informed decisions about their health.

 Rules on Approval and Adherence

 The details of a clinical trial, including all tests and procedures used in the trial, are outlined in a research plan, usually called a protocol.
-Before a clinical trial can begin, the protocol must be approved by an institutional review board.
-At UCSF, this group is called the Committee on Human Research (CHR).
+Before a clinical trial can begin, the protocol must be approved by UCSF's Institutional Review Board.

 A clinical trial is paid for by the organization that sponsors the research, which may be a drug or medical device company, as well as by private foundations, gifts to UCSF, faculty members on the trial team or the departments of the UCSF faculty members.